tjhu/cs273a-notes/src/lec2.md

 * To find the best $\theta$ to minize the loss, we can visualize the error doing the isocontour plot(TODO: figure).
 * Find the gradient and go the opposite way and we will head towards the direction of the smallest loss.
+* Multiple ways to speed up the convergence
+  * Big-small steps
+  * Momentum
+    * Keep going in the current momentum's direction
+  * Second order method such as Newton's method
+    * fast
+    * expensive when the number of dimensions is high

+#### Stochastic/online gradient descent(SGD)

+One random data point, instead of all data points, at a time.

+Benefits:

+* more update per pass
+* computationally faster

+Draw back:

+* no longer strictly descent
+* don't know when to terminate

+#### Batched SGD

+A batch of data at a time to provide a good balance between GD and SGD.

+### Algribic solver

+* MSE can be solved algebricly(TODO: add equation)
+* When the number of data is big, it could be very expensive.

+### Outliers

+MSE is very sensitive to outliers.

+#### L1 error

+Mean Absolute Error